 If you’re a dedicated bibliophile, its likely that you’ll always be collecting books.
 But where to store them?
 Once you run out of bookshelf space, titles often end up living under beds or in wardrobes – sometimes just in stacks.
-We’ve been there so we’ve listed our favourite creative ways to display books in this post (the photos were all taken in our own house).
-Note that this post includes affiliate links.
+We’ve been there so we’ve listed our favourite creative ways to display books in this post (photos taken in our own house unless specified otherwise).

 The Book Trolley

 This one has to come first simply because it’s the most versatile and fun.
-We only bought ours recently and I’m not sure why we held off for so long.
+We only bought our book trolley quite recently and I’m not sure why we held off for so long.
 This piece of kit has so many plus points:

 - It’s moveable so you can wheel it around the house easily.

 - There are several shelves which means we can all have a section.
-If I had one myself, then I’d categorise each one – either by month, or genre.
+If I had one all to myself, then I’d categorise each one – either by month, or genre.

 - The book cart can be used for other purposes if need be.
 Little M has served breakfast on this and some people use their trolleys to store art supplies

 - The trolleys come in different colours so you can match them with your decor.

 Since I posted a picture of our book trolley on Bookstagram, lots of people have asked me where I bought it.
 We originally thought we’d order an Ikea model but found a cheaper option on eBay.
 See here for the book cart that we have (we chose blue which is basically turquoise).
 This only seems to ship to UK customers so I found a US equivalent here.
 So far, our trolley seems to be quite sturdy but it’s always wise to check out reviews before buying as we can’t vouch for ongoing standards.

 - Bookshelf Shelving Ideas to Transform Your Home Library